What is a Liquid Facelift?

 - The patient; some people break down dermal fillers faster than others

-During your consultation, Dr. Stanislaw will give you an estimate on the amount of filler you will need for a naturally beautiful results.
-The two factors that determine how much filler you will need are your degree of lost facial volume and the extent of the signs of aging.
+During your consultation, Dr. Stanislaw will give you an estimate on the amount of filler you will need for natural results.
+The two factors that determine how much filler you will need are your degree of lost facial volume and the extent of the signs of aging in the treatment area.
 One person may desire just a subtle softening of lines and wrinkles, while another person may desire as much correction as possible.
-The more dramatic your desired results, the more filler you will need.
+The more dramatic your desired results, the more filler you will need in the targeted areas.

-There is very little discomfort during a liquid facelift.
+There is very little discomfort during this type of facelift.
 A topical numbing medication can be applied to the area before the injection if desired; however, this is not required.
 In addition, there is a numbing medication in the injectable fillers called lidocaine that makes you temporarily numb during the injection process.

 A small percentage of patients complain of a mild ache for a day or two after the procedure.
 This is easily controlled with Motrin or Tylenol.